UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 90%;"}
 *Fig 24.
 Quantitative and qualitative results of various methods [2].*

-As shown, the model from this paper outperforms its state-of-the-art peers.
-Additionally, the qualitative results are favorable for the model; to note, the GAN variant of the model has generally sharper resolution, which can be attributed to the introduction of the more complex discriminator loss, compared to something like simple L1 loss.
-Due to the explicit adaptibility to the blur kernel, noise level, and scaling factor, the deep unfolding network can even be effective even at parsing images that humans may have trouble with:
+We see that the unfolding network performs favorably compared to its peers, both qualitatively and quantitatively, for a variety of scaling factors, noise levels, and blurring kernels.
+Due to the explicit adaptibility to these factors, the model can even be effective even at parsing images that humans may have trouble with:

 ![Unfolding Performance]({{ '/assets/images/01/unfoldingres2.png' | relative_url }})
 {: style="max-width: 80%;"}
 *Fig 25.
-Qualitative results of deep unfolding network with the associated blur kernel [2].*
+Qualitative results of deep unfolding network with the associated blurring kernels [2].*

 #### Conclusion